david-cortes/isotree/README.md

 ![image](image/density_regions.png "density regions")

+# Distance / similarity calculations

+General idea was extended to produce distance (alternatively, similarity) between observations according to how many random splits it takes to separate them - idea is described in [Distance approximation using Isolation Forests](https://arxiv.org/abs/1910.12362).

 # Highlights

 There's already many available implementations of isolation forests for both Python and R (such as [the one from the original paper's authors'](https://sourceforge.net/projects/iforest/) or [the one in SciKit-Learn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html)), but as of 2019 all of them are lacking some important functionality and/or offer sub-optimal speed.
 This particular implementation offers the following:

 * Implements the extended model (with splitting hyperplanes) and split-criterion model (with non-random splits).
 * Can use a mixture of random and non-random splits, and can split by weighted/pooled gain (in addition to simple average).
-* Can produce approximated pairwise distances between observations according to how many steps it takes on average to separate them down the tree (paper on this to come soon).
+* Can produce approximated pairwise distances between observations according to how many steps it takes on average to separate them down the tree.
-* To come soon: imputing missing values.
 * Can handle missing values (but performance with them is not so good).
 * Can handle categorical variables (one-hot/dummy encoding does not produce the same result).
 * Can work with sparse matrices.